 - 50Q bus back

 So I saved myself a grand total of 15Q but the extra hassle really wasn’t worth it.
 Even if you don’t want the actual tour.
 You could just tell the guide you wanted to go alone and find out the time you needed to be back for the transport.
-Or alternatively, if you tell them you just want transport they will charge you 70Q…so I could have saved myself 5Q.
+Or alternatively, if you tell them you just want transport they will charge you 70Q…so I could have saved myself 5Q and a whole load of stress and agro.

-Book the tour to Tikal before you get to Flores
+Book the Tikal Tour before you get to Flores

 Don’t think to do two 10 hour bus journeys in one week is going to be fun